automat/foam-gl/README.md

 ####DRAFT & STILL EXPERIMENTAL

-#FOAM - A WebGL tookkit
+#FOAM - A WebGL toolkit

 - [...]
 - used to plain gl calls